 As to transferring from water to soil or vice versa, please share your experience with us.
 I’ve never grown it in soil but have heard it’s good not to let it go dry.
 There are varying debates as to whether Lucky Bamboo grows better in soil or water.

-By the way, Lucky Bamboo isn’t really a bamboo.
+By the way, Lucky Bamboo isn’t really bamboo.
 Its botanic name is Dracaena sanderiana or braunii.
 Dracaenas are common houseplants so you might want to check out posts I’ve done on its relatives the Dracaena Lisa & Dracaena marginata.

 If you cut a cane (stem or stalk) down, the cane won’t grow any taller.